tr-methods/tr-methods/README.md

 No employer would accept important work done in paper and pencil.
-Clients would take one look at that and laugh you out of the room.
+One look at that and clients would rightly laugh you out of the room.

 Why is Electrical Engineering still delivered pen on paper?
+What accounts for this technology gap at nominal institutes of technology?

 SAIT EET cirriculum managed as a Git repository.
 Indexed notes in Markdown, Math in LaTeX, solutions in NumPy and Pandas, visualizations in MatPlotLib and D3 JS, document exporting to .pdf, .xlsx and all Pandoc supported formats.